Blue Knights Percussion Ensemble

 - For 24 years, the Blue Knights are the longest running Percussion Independent World (PIW) class ensemble in WGI and 1 of only 5 world champions.

-- They were the 1st WGI group affiliated with a Drum Corps International (DCI) drum corps.
+- They were the 1st WGI group affiliated with a Drum Corps International (DCI) unit; the Blue Knights Drum & Bugle Corps.

 - The Blue Knights have won 11 WGI medals, which is the second most of all groups (behind Music City Mystique) and also have the second most appearances in WGI finals (again, behind Music City Mystique).